 The results must be disclosed to ensure that the testing facility or employer is aware of any prescription medications, including Suboxone.
 People may be protected by laws and regulations that protect their privacy and forbid discrimination based on the use of medication-assisted treatment for opioid dependence if the use of Suboxone is permitted by a valid prescription.

 Suboxone Addiction Recovery in Massachusetts

-If you’re struggling with suboxone dependence, our Massachusetts treatment center is ready to help.
-Our suboxone addiction treatment program is one of the several rehab programs offered at our facility that are monitored and led by our team of trained specialists.
+If you’re struggling with Suboxone dependence, our Massachusetts rehab center is ready to help.
+Our Suboxone addiction treatment program is one of the several rehab programs offered at our facility that are monitored and led by our team of trained specialists.
 Upon admission, we work with clients to create individualized treatment plans that work for them and meet their needs.

 Starting with our Suboxone detox and working their way to counseling and psychotherapy options, clients at Clearbrook Treatment Center will receive quality addiction care as well as aftercare support to guide them through every step of their recovery.